liquidctl/liquidctl/README.md

 ### Set up macOS using launchd

-You can use a shell script and launchd to automatically configure your devices upon logging in.
+You can use a shell script and launchd to automatically configure your devices during login.

 Create a script in `/usr/local/bin/liquidcfg.sh` and make it executable; it should contain the calls to liquidctl necessary to initialize and configure your devices.